thdal/MosaiqueRAT/README.md

 I made available an executable version of mosaique in github executable foler, you will probably have to disable AV or Windows Defender.

-Open the executable folder and disable the antivirus if its is necessary

 -------------

 ## About